Best kitchen brands

 Article 8 of 13

-From the quality of its kitchens to its customer service, find out how Howdens Joinery customers rate this kitchen firm, and whether its kitchen units made the grade to be considered Best Buys
+From kitchen quality to customer service, find out how Howdens Joinery customers rate this kitchen firm, and whether its kitchen units are Best Buys.

 Which? members can log in now to unlock the tables below and see how Howdens Joinery was rated by its customers for its value for money and customer service, overall durability, quality and finish of products, as well as the durability and quality of its separate components.
 You can also read comments from Howdens Joinery kitchen owners.